All About Face Masks, Types and Benefits

 • Firm the skin

-• Moisturize dry skin
+• Moisturise dry skin

 How often to use face masks?

 Depending on the formulation of your face mask, it is possible to use them every other day.
-The recommended application is as follows: at least once per week for normal skin and combination skin; twice per week for oily skin using oil-absorbing and acne healing masks; and once or twice a week for dry skin using gentle, moisturizing mask formulation.
+The recommended application is as follows: at least once per week for normal skin and combination skin; twice per week for oily skin using oil-absorbing and acne healing masks; and once or twice a week for dry skin using gentle, moisturising mask formulation.

 When to use a face mask?